China's Xi stamps authority on party with Bo verdict

 BEIJING With ousted senior politician Bo Xilai jailed for life, Chinese President Xi Jinping has stamped his authority on the Communist Party by effectively warning he will not tolerate dissent as he seeks to push through tough economic reforms.

 Bo was sentenced on Sunday after being found guilty on charges of corruption, taking bribes and abuse of power.
-Since all courts are controlled by the party the verdict was likely pre-ordained although a source with direct knowledge of the case told Reuters on Monday that Bo had filed an appeal.
+He is expected to appeal, although since all courts are controlled by the party the verdict was likely pre-ordained.

 "It's (like) killing one to warn a hundred," a source with ties to the leadership told Reuters.